 Currently, he serves on the board of the Milton Historical Society, Central PA Chamber of Commerce, the Central PA Vintage Iron Club and is a member of the Milton Area School District CTE Advisory Committee, Milton Borough Council Vacancy Board, and the Milton Borough Revitalization Committee.

 Loni is a graduate of Line Mountain High School and Susquehanna University.
 She is a published author, raising a daughter and a son in Dalmatia (where she was born and raised).
 She will proclaim that her kids are the best!

 Loni works full time for the North Shore Railroad Company and has played an active role volunteering with multiple non-profits, including private/Christian schools, churches, community organizations, railroad associations, and more.

 She is well-versed in web site and media creation and development.
 Fun fact: Loni is a musician who has assisted multiple churches in their worship groups.

 Lauren McDonald, The Wealth Factory

-Lauren is owner and financial planner at The Wealth Factory in Lewisburg.
-She currently serves on the Board of Directors of the Central PA Chamber of Commerce, as well as its Budget and Finance Committee and Membership Engagement Team.
+Lauren is owner and financial planner at The Wealth Factory in Muncy.
+She currently serves on the Board of Directors of the Central PA Chamber of Commerce, as well as its Budget and Finance Committee and chairs the Membership Engagement Team.